Typology Lesson 6

 (2 Chronicles 3:1 Then Solomon began to build the house of the LORD at Jerusalem in mount Moriah, where the LORD appeared unto David his father, in the place that David had prepared in the threshingfloor of Ornan the Jebusite.)

-9. God would offer Jesus at a place called (Matthew 27:33 And when they were come unto a place called Golgotha, that is to say, a place of a skull,),
+9. God would offer Jesus at a place called (Matthew 27:33 And when they were come unto a place called Golgotha, that is to say, a place of a skull,) which is also called Calvary, located on Mt.
+Moriah.

 10. Isaac carried the of the burnt offering.